-Here is most of the game outputs/results per round (please click to enlarge the image).
+Here is most of the game outputs/results per round.
 The results for each team is provided.
 Take the time to consider and analyze the information – as a key part of success in the simulation is to understand your competitors’ strategies and to even predict their likely decisions.

 As you can see, you are provided with: total team sales (revenue/points), resultant market share, sales/points of each team’s best selling product, total positioning costs (marketing investment), and revenue less costs gives you “net profit” for that round and how your team ranks for net profit.

 Underneath we have the key metric for the simulation game, which is accumulated profits.
 The “winner” of the game is the team with the most accumulated profits by the end of the rounds.
 This is also ranked in order of best team performance.

 On the right hand side of the individual team results, we have the total market and the average market results.
 This gives you a good understanding of how the total market is expanding and how you compared to the average team within the simulation game.

 The next main section of the results output page is the individual sales result of each product within the marketplace by team.
 This is helpful information to understand which teams are performing well and why.
 You can then compare their sales results for an individual product back to the particular positioning cell that they are targeting in order to identify their success.

 Armed with this information you may choose to directly target and compete with these successful competitors, or you may choose to seek out opportunities with less competition.
 Either way it is helpful information.
 At the bottom of this section you’ll see total sales for each team – repeated from above – as well as the number of products that team has in the marketplace.

 Please remember that you have a maximum of 20 products to use and introduce during the game.
 There is no ability to withdraw products from the market once are entered and are established products in the marketplace.
 Alternatively, you should look to reposition poorly performing products instead.